rluvaton/expect-http-client-matchers/README.md

 #### .toHave3xxStatus()

-Use `.toHave3xxStatus` when checking if Axios response status code is between 300 and 399 (included)
+Use `.toHave3xxStatus` when checking if response status code is between 300 and 399 (included)

 ```js
 test('passes when response have status code 300', async () => {